georgiafbi/machine-learning-challenge/README.md

-# Machine Learning Homework - Exoplanet Exploration
+# Machine Learning Challenge - Exoplanet Exploration

 ![exoplanets.jpg](Images/exoplanets.jpg)

 ### Before You Begin

-1. Create a new repository for this project called `machine-learning-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `machine-learning-challenge`.

 2. Clone the new repository to your computer.